jassiika/tuteDudeCSS/README.md

-JavaScript Number Programs
+JavaScript Array Operations

-Features
+Description

+This JavaScript program performs three basic operations on an array:

-1. Calculate the sum of the first `n` natural numbers.
+1. Finds the maximum element in the array.
-2. Print the multiplication table of a given number.
-3. Check whether a number is prime or not.
-4. Find the sum of digits of a number.
+2. Calculates the sum of all elements in the array.
-5. Print all factors of a number.
-6. Check whether a number is an Armstrong number.
+3. Counts the number of odd elements in the array.

-Concepts Used
+Concepts Used:

-* Variables and constants
+    Arrays
+    Function Declaration
+    Arrow Functions
+    Anonymous Functions
-* Loops (`for`, `while`)
+    Loops (for...of)
-* Conditional statements (`if`, `else`)
+    Conditional Statements (if)
-* Arithmetic operators
+    Arithmetic Operators

-* Basic number manipulation
+Files:
+ -index.html
+ - script.js

 How to Run

-1. Save the code in a file named `script.js`.
+1. Save the file as `script.js`.
-2. Open a terminal in the project folder.
+2. Open the terminal in the project folder.
 3. Run the following command:

-Files:
-  - index.html
-  - script.js